-Getting the SDK
+Getting the Library

-If you'd like to try out the SDK, send us an email at email@example.com.
+If you'd like to try out the Library, send us an email at firstname.lastname@example.org.
 We'll start by understanding how we can help with your requirements, and then we'll send you the full library to install and use.

 With a web browser, load

 - Otherwise, open a browser debugger window (F12 on Internet Explorer, Firebug, Chrome or Safari development tools) and check the console for any errors.
-Email us at firstname.lastname@example.org for support.
+Email us at email@example.com for support, including anything that appears on the console.

-All copies of the library are unlocked for
+- All copies of the library are unlocked for

 http://localhostso that you can develop on your personal machine.

 js/chartiq.jsfile and reviewing the first few lines.

-/* x.x.x Generation date: yyyy-dd-mmThh:mm:ss.mmmZ Expiration date: yyy-mm-dd Domain lock: 127.0.0.1;localhost;*.sample.com;*.sample2.com License type: annual Full Bundle */
+/** * x.x.x * Generation date: yyyy-dd-mmThh:mm:ss.mmmZ * Client name: xxxxxxxxxx * License type: annual * Expiration date: yyy-mm-dd * Domain lock: 127.0.0.1;localhost;*.sample.com;*.sample2.com * iFrame lock: true * Full Bundle */

-You can only extend licenses as long as you are maintaining the exact same version of the library.
+But you can only only do this so long as you are maintaining the exact same version of the library.

 To ensure the versions are the same, open both

 chartiq.js files and review the first line on the header.
 You will see the version number there.
 They must much exactly.